 Francophone Studies Major

-Goal 1.
-Have a nuanced understanding of the Francophone world as a whole, viewed through multiple disciplinary perspectives.
+Goal 1: Develop an understanding of the Francophone world as viewed through multiple disciplinary perspectives

-Goal 2.
-Have an understanding of the colonial and postcolonial history of France and at least one other region in the Francophone world.
+Goal 2: Demonstrate knowledge of the colonial and postcolonial evolution of France and another region in the Francophone world

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: